 - You can pass anything that is left on to your heirs when you die

-- Important: income is not secure and could run out if you take too much out, you live longer than expected or your investments perform badly
+- Important: drawdown income is not secure and could run out if you take too much out, you live longer than expected or your investments do not perform as you hope

 Use our drawdown calculator to work out how much income you might be able to sustainably withdraw

 What income can I take - what are the options?

 Income payments are made from the cash you have available on your Vantage SIPP drawdown account so you’ll need to ensure you have enough cash to meet your required payments.

 There are no minimum or maximum withdrawal limits for drawdown, so you could simply take your tax-free cash and leave your remaining funds invested until you require an income.
 When you do decide to draw an income you choose the amount to take.

 One way to draw income from a pension is to take only the income generated by the underlying investments such as the dividends or income from shares, funds or corporate bonds.
 This is known as taking the 'natural yield'.

 Selling investments to create cash for withdrawals is known as 'drawing on capital'.
 Using this method, your pension will fall over time if your withdrawals exceed the amount by which your pension grows.
 This can become a particular problem if investment performance is poor - you may need to reduce the level of income you take or stop taking income altogether.